libetl/soundtransform/README.md

 FluentClientWithFreqs adjust ()
 ```

-Adjust the loudest freqs array to match exactly the piano notes frequencies
+Adjusts the loudest freqs array to match exactly the piano notes frequencies

 Returns:
 the client, with a loudest frequencies float array